Massachusetts Tax Burden & State Budget

 Tax Structure Comparison — MA vs. Key Competitors

-Source: Tax Foundation 2026 State Tax Competitiveness Index; NASBO
+Source: Tax Foundation 2026 State Tax Competitiveness Index

 ⚠️ The Exodus Connection